tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 #> # … with 22 more rows, and 1 more variable: .std.resid <dbl>
 ```

 By combining the estimates and p-values across all groups into the same tidy data frame (instead of a list of output model objects), a new class of analyses and visualizations becomes straightforward.
-This includes
+This includes:

-- Sorting by p-value or estimate to find the most significant terms across all tests
+- sorting by p-value or estimate to find the most significant terms across all tests,
-- P-value histograms
+- p-value histograms, and
-- Volcano plots comparing p-values to effect size estimates
+- volcano plots comparing p-values to effect size estimates.

 In each of these cases, we can easily filter, facet, or distinguish based on the `term` column.
 In short, this makes the tools of tidy data analysis available for the *results* of data analysis and models, not just the inputs.